TechnologyEnthusiast/powershell-mount-imagefile/README.md

 # powershell-mount-myvhd
-This PowerShell script will mount a vhd file using DISM.
+This PowerShell script will mount a vhd or wim image file using DISM.